 Financial Mediation

 Financial mediation helps separating couples reach fair agreements about money, property, and assets without the cost and stress of court proceedings.
-A trained mediator guides the conversation, ensuring both parties can raise their concerns and work towards a practical resolution.
+It is the cheapest way to get divorced when there are financial disputes to resolve, and it puts you in control of the outcome rather than leaving it to a judge.

 What Financial Mediation Covers